Iwaniukooo11/co-by-dzis-zjesc-api/README.md

  - CRUD operations
  - Returning a proposition of meal which contains ingredients passed in the request
  - Basic authorization.
 Request must come centrainly from mobile app, because then it contains neccessary header
+ - Saving stats of requested ingredients and given meal